 RIP Virtualization Based Cybersecurity

-After what feels like a lifetime spent in virtualization, after almost a decade spent trying to make virtualization work for cybersecurity, it is with a heavy heart that I must pronounce virtualization based cybersecurity dead.
-Virtualization based cybersecurity solutions vary, but the key issue I have is that they just do not work at scale in a cost effective way and this is a big problem when you consider that when we talk about the internet, we are potentially talking about billions of remote browsing users.
+After what feels like a lifetime spent trying to make virtualization work for cybersecurity, it is with a heavy heart that I must pronounce virtualization based cybersecurity dead.
+Virtualization based cybersecurity solutions vary, but the key issue I have is that they just do not work at scale in a cost effective way and this is a big problem when you consider that when we talk about the internet, we are talking about millions of internet users, the many and not the few.

 Almost a decade ago, it seemed like a brilliant idea to leverage virtualization for cybersecurity.